ImagingDataCommons/highdicom/docs/quickstart.rst

     assert evaluation.value == codes.SCT.NotSignificant

+For more information see :doc:`tid1500parsing`.

-However, there are low-level utilities that you can use to find content items in the content tree of any structured report documents:
+Additionally, there are low-level utilities that you can use to find content items in the content tree of any structured report documents:

 .. code-block:: python